 You will be walking inside the National park maintained by the National Park Conservation Committee and the locals.
 And the trails inside the park are well-maintained.

-What is the Risk by Wild animals
+What is the Risk of Wild animals?

-Rhinos are actually the biggest danger in the Nation Park.
+Rhinos are actually the biggest danger in the National Park.
 They don’t see very well though and the key is to distract them.
 Runaway in a zig-zag pattern, throw rocks and try to climb a tree.
 With tigers, it is best to keep eye contact and walk back slowly unless the tiger is already running towards you.
 Then climb a tree as well.
 In the case of an angry elephant, you have to run away as fast as you can.